chanind/linear-relational/docs/about.rst

 Contributing
 ------------

 Any contributions to improve this project are welcome!
-Please open an issue or pull request in `Github repo <https://github.com/chanind/linear-relational>`_ with bugfixes, changes, and improvements.
+Please open an issue or pull request in the `Github repo <https://github.com/chanind/linear-relational>`_ with bugfixes, changes, and improvements.

 License
 -------